Superlinear Lower Bounds Based on ETH: Time-Witness Trade-offs

-\begin{remark} Initially, we tried to use existing notions of limited nondeterminism to prove the preceding lemmas.
+\begin{remark} Initially, we tried to use other notions of limited nondeterminism such as $\ntigu$ to prove the preceding lemmas.
 However, the proofs were messy and required increasing the number of Turing machine tapes or the time complexity.
 In contrast, our model for limited nondeterminism ($\dtiwi$) preserves the input size leading to straightforward proofs with tighter complexity bounds. \end{remark}